|

 be arranged to be either the whole number line or another set homeomorphic to A.

-So, if c(A) was defined to be x, we would
+So, if c(A) was defined to be x, we would have:

-simultaneously have x = x+x and
+x = x + x and

--1 = x+x.
+-1 = x + x

 Thus, x cannot possibly be any ordinary number,